Nervosys/Botnix/docs/using/overlays.chapter.md

 ## Installing overlays {#sec-overlays-install}

-The list of overlays can be set either explicitly in a Nix expression, or through `<nixpkgs-overlays>` or user configuration files.
+The list of overlays can be set either explicitly in a Nix expression, or through `<botpkgs-overlays>` or user configuration files.

 ### Set overlays in Botnix or Nix expressions {#sec-overlays-argument}

-On a Botnix system the value of the `nixpkgs.overlays` option, if present, is passed to the system Botpkgs directly as an argument.
+On a Botnix system the value of the `botpkgs.overlays` option, if present, is passed to the system Botpkgs directly as an argument.
 Note that this does not affect the overlays for non-Botnix operations (e.g.  `nix-env`), which are [looked up](#sec-overlays-lookup) independently.

-The list of overlays can be passed explicitly when importing nixpkgs, for example `import <nixpkgs> { overlays = [ overlay1 overlay2 ]; }`.
+The list of overlays can be passed explicitly when importing botpkgs, for example `import <botpkgs> { overlays = [ overlay1 overlay2 ]; }`.

-NOTE: DO NOT USE THIS in nixpkgs.
+NOTE: DO NOT USE THIS in botpkgs.
 Further overlays can be added by calling the `pkgs.extend` or `pkgs.appendOverlays`, although it is often preferable to avoid these functions, because they recompute the Botpkgs fixpoint, which is somewhat expensive to do.

 ### Install overlays via configuration lookup {#sec-overlays-lookup}